 ‘Well.
 Yeah.’
 Bill shuffled his feet.
 ‘I mean.
 Nobody’s ever seen him…’

 Fleur drew a small circle in the air with her wand tip.
 ‘I think you’d be smart to drop this topic.’
-Her quills slowed to a halt, then floated back to their little box and dropped home.
+Her quills slowed to a halt, floated back to their little box and dropped home.
 The sheet of parchment folded itself up into a square the size of Fleur’s palm and zipped into her fingers.
-‘You don’t want me to lump you in with the rest of those idiots downstairs, do you?’
+‘You don’t want me to lump you in with the rest of those idiots downstairs, non?’

 Bill winced.
 ‘Right.
 Not where I was going with that, Fleur.
 Just wanted to let you know you could trust me, because I wanted to make you an offer.’
 He fiddled with the fang, bouncing it on the ball of his thumb.
 ‘Best to just say it, I suppose.
 Things in Britain are about to get dangerous.
 And, well, I know a few people, I can get you back to France—’